KriVaTri/EVCM/docs/README.md

 - Cable connected: binary_sensor
 - Charging enable: switch
 - Lock: lock
+  **If your charger/wallbox does not provide a lock entity:**
+  EVCM still requires one to be configured.
+In that case you can work around this by creating a **dummy lock** in Home Assistant and selecting that lock entity during EVCM setup/options.
+  The dummy lock does not need to control real hardware; it only exists to satisfy the required entity mapping.

 Required grid input:
 - Grid power sensor: either a single net power sensor (export positive, import negative) or separate Import and Export sensors (both positive-only, net = Export − Import).